jacoblapworth/akahu-sdk-swift/src/react/components/dropdown/dropdown.toggled.md

 It is highly recommended that you use the [Autocompleter](#autocompleter) to implement this pattern if it fits your use case.
 It handles theses customizations by default.

-The DropDown handles keyboard events for you because focus is actually placed on the DropDown's DOM node.
+The DropDown handles keyboard events for you because focus is placed on the DropDown's DOM node.
 This may not be desirable for all situations.
-One common use case is when the trigger is a text input, the user wants to type in the text box.
+One common scenario is when the trigger is a text input, the user wants to type in the text box.
 For this, keyboard events should be disabled and manually handled in the component.

 ```
 require('array.prototype.find').shim();